Calexico West Land Port of Entry

 GSA understands the impact Calexico West Land Port of Entry has in the local community.
 We foster close working relationships with community partners and stakeholders.

-Community Representatives Committee - The CRC works with communities to solicit input and feedback about the project.
+The Community Representatives Committee works with communities to solicit input and feedback about the project.

-Environmental Review - Read how the project complies with National Environmental Policy Act (NEPA) and see what is planned for environmental sustainability.
+Read the environmental review to learn how the project complies with the National Environmental Policy Act (NEPA) and see what is planned for environmental sustainability.